Mai Chen is the managing partner of Chen Palmer, Australasia’s first public law specialist firm, which she co-founded in 1994.

 Mai was in the Top 10 finalists for 2014 New Zealander of the Year.
 She won the supreme Judges Panel Award and the Professional Excellence Award at the New Zealand Chinese Business Elite Awards in 2012, and also the Business and Entrepreneur Women of Influence Award in 2013.
 Mai won Next Magazine’s Business Woman of the Year in 2011, and is a World’s Best New Zealander in the Kiwi Expatriates Network.
 Mai was listed in the 2009 and 2010 unlimited magazine’s top Influencers List.
 Mai is a member of Legals Finest for Public and Administrative Law and has been ranked in the forthcoming edition of Chambers Asia Pacific 2016 as one of the best lawyers.

-Mai sat on the Securities Commission, on the NZ Board of Trade and Enterprise’s Beachheads Programme, the Asia New Zealand Foundation, the Advisory Board of AMP Life Limited (NZ), and was President of the Harvard New Zealand Alumni Association (NZ) for ten years.
+Mai sat on the Securities Commission for 6 years, on the NZ Board of Trade and Enterprise’s Beachheads Programme, the Asia New Zealand Foundation, the Advisory Board of AMP Life Limited (NZ), and was President of the Harvard New Zealand Alumni Association (NZ) for ten years.
 Mai sits on the board of directors of the Bank of New Zealand, and will be taking on more governance appointments.

 Mai has a First Class Law Honours degree from Otago University, a Masters degree from Harvard Law School, is a Fellow of the New Zealand Institute of Management, and an Honorary Associate of Auckland University of Technology.
 She was born in Taiwan and emigrated to NZ in 1970 with her family.
 She became a NZ citizen in 1977.